The Hon. Daniel Andrews MP

 Communities of Victoria with these reflections:

 We agree that the bill imposes constraints on ‘individual freedom of choice, parental rights and responsibilities, and the ability for religious leaders to offer support, prayer, and resources’ to LGBTQA+ people when such freedoms, rights, and behaviours constitute a ‘change or suppression practice’ as defined in section 5 of the bill and cause the degree of harm laid out in sections 10 to 13 (that is, the degrees of ‘injury’ and ‘serious injury’, which are defined in section 15 of the Crimes Act 1958 and have been tested by the Court over many years and in relation to many different contexts).
 After taking advice from Moore Injury Law, we affirm that the bill therefore does not constitute an overreach.
-In case of any personal injury as a result of accident , people can also consult attorneys from Personal Injury Law Firm as they can help the person to claim compensation.
+In case of any personal injury as a result of accident , people can either navigate here or they can also consult attorneys from Personal Injury Law Firm as they can help the person to claim compensation.

 In response to the claims raised by the lawyers who are helping clients with injury cases that the bill ‘changes the legal definitions of “gender” and “sexuality” and replaces them with contentious ideological constructions’, we observe that the bill’s strong affirmations that ‘a person’s sexual orientation or gender identity is not broken and in need of fixing’ (s3(2)(b)) and that ‘no sexual orientation or gender identity constitutes a disorder, disease, illness, deficiency or shortcoming’ (s3(2)(c)) are not merely ideological constructs, but assertions of fact that align with a contemporary view of human sexuality and gender identity.